ndyfrd/f-puzzles_Auto_Rules/README.md

 * This script adds automatic ruleset generation to the 'Edit Info' popup of f-puzzles.
 * The new buttons generate a ruleset based on the constraints in the grid and also toggle formatting options.
 * Generated rules assume standard 9x9 sudoku.
-Edit the rules to fit non-standard grids.
+Edit the rules after generating them to fit non-standard grids.

 <br>